aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 The `NodejsFunction` construct automatically [reuses existing connections](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html) when working with the AWS SDK for JavaScript.
 Set the `awsSdkConnectionReuse` prop to `false` to disable it.
+This must be disabled when the function is meant to be used as a lambda@edge.

 Use the `containerEnvironment` prop to pass environments variables to the Docker container running Parcel: